UoB-COMSM0166/2025-group-15/README.md

 </p>

-During this process, our team members all showed a clear preference for **fast-paced**, **easy-to-play**, and **interactive** games.
-Compared to complex, heavy gameplay, we favored lightweight, level-based games with score or time limits.
-These types of games offer both **challenge** and **relaxation**, requiring minimal effort and cognitive load—ideal for casual play anytime, anywhere.
+During this process, our team members all showed a clear preference for fast-paced, easy-to-play, and interactive games.
+Compared to complex, heavy gameplay, we favoured lightweight, level-based games with score or time limits.
+These types of games offer both challenge and relaxation, requiring minimal effort and cognitive load—ideal for casual play anytime, anywhere.

 Based on this, we selected Traffic Theft as our final concept.
 Its simple yet strategic mechanics and relaxed tone fit our goal of delivering a fun, accessible, and easy-to-learn experience.

 ### Stakeholder Analysis

-To ensure comprehensive project development, we applied the **Onion Model** to analyze stakeholders involved in our game.
+To ensure comprehensive project development, we applied the **Onion Model** to analyse stakeholders involved in our game.
 The model helped us identify key groups at varying levels of influence:

 <p align="center">
     <i>Table 2: Stakeholder Layers Based on the Onion Model</i>